Additional Identifiers

 Corporate Grouping

 A corporate grouping is a loose collection of different companies that humans (as opposed to corporate lawyers) consider part of the same group.
 They are a way of linking hard legal entities to fuzzy entities like wikipedia entries, and allow this information to be collected in a distributed and open way.
-You can help by adding legal corporate entities to these corporate groupings.
+Please remember, corporate groupings are user-contributed.

 Corporate Network